CQUlearningsystemgroup/BitwiseBottleneck/README.md

 # Flexible Neural Network Activation Quantization with Bitwise Information Bottlenecks

 ### **Introduction**
-Recent researches on information bottleneck shed new light on the continuous attempts to open the black box of neural signal encoding.
-Inspired by the problem of lossy signal compression for wireless communication, this paper presents a Bitwise Information Bottleneck approach for quantizing and encoding neural network activations.
+Recent researches on information theory shed new light on the continuous attempts to open the black box of neural signal encoding.
+Inspired by the problem of lossy signal compression for wireless communication, this paper presents a Bitwise Bottleneck approach for quantizing and encoding neural network activations.
 Based on the rate-distortion theory, the Bitwise Information Bottleneck attempts to determine the most significant bits in activation representation by assigning and approximating the sparse coefficient associated with each bit.
-Given the constraint of a limited average code rate, the information bottleneck minimizes the rate-distortion for optimal activation quantization in a flexible layer-by-layer manner.
+Given the constraint of a limited average code rate, the information bottleneck minimizes the distortion for optimal activation quantization in a flexible layer-by-layer manner.